 Liberal use of the undo function corrects any mistakes or instances of bad luck, such as getting 2 64 32 16 after shifting 64 32 16 to the right.
 The image at right shows how the ascending sequence snakes around multiple columns, as it needs to at times.

 It is a good idea not to allow tiles 32 or larger to form outside of the ascending sequence, as they often block progress.
-Another pitfall is getting a 2 with higher numbers all around it, which can be hard to fix.
+Another pitfall is getting a 2 with high numbers all around it, which can be hard to fix.
 A third problem is getting two or three full rows with no possibility to move except in the forbidden direction, which messes things up badly.
 These and other difficulties make the undo feature a godsend.

 Sometimes, I get a long way and reach a dead-end, requiring extensive use of the undo.
 On the other hand, it also happens that I get to what looks like a hopeless position, only to find that everything suddenly comes good.